-If your anxiety has ever given you anxiety, then you understand how frustrating this common mental health issue can be.
+If even just thinking about your anxiety has ever given you anxiety, then you understand how frustrating this common mental health issue can be.
 Often centered around what could happen, anxiety tends to grow out of fear-based thinking rather than concrete evidence and fact.
 Realizing this is the first step in gaining a leg up on your rumination, explains Susie Moore, a British-born writer and confidence coach based in New York City, on Greatist.

 "Although anxiety comes in many forms, when I experience it personally, I've learned that asking myself certain questions can help calm me down," she writes.
 While she admits these questions are simply derived from personal experience, "this inner probing has helped my clients and [myself]."
 Read up on the three calming questions to ask yourself during an anxiety episode below.